Steven: What's summer vacation?

 - Ted from Daria, who served as the title character's Guy of the Week in the episode "The New Kid."
 He's about as smart as Daria but far more friendly, though clueless about social interactions.
 His odd quirks made everyone think he was in a cult at first, though ironically made him (somewhat) popular by the end of the episode.

-- My Dad The Rock Star: Willy and his sister were homeschooled until the beginning of the series, when their parents stopped living on the move and decided to enroll them in a regular school.
+- My Dad the Rock Star: Willy and his sister Serenity were homeschooled until the beginning of the series, when their parents stopped living on the move and decided to enroll them in a regular school.
+The two adjust pretty well to their new lives and are able to interact with their fellow teens as normal kids would.

 - Patti Mayonaise in the Disney episodes of Doug is a mostly positive example, as she starts being partially-home schooled without it damaging her social life—the only negative aspect being that Doug doesn't get to see her as often.
 Near the end of run, her dad gets hired as a full-time teacher at Doug's school, and she winds up back with the other kids.